Neutron drip line of $Z=9-11$ isotopic chains: Abstract

 \section{Abstract}

-Inspired by the recent experimental breakthrough in identifying the last bound neutron-rich nuclei in the fluorine and neon isotopes, we perform a theoretical study of the $Z=9,10,11,12$ isotopes in the relativistic mean field model.
-The mean field parameters are those of the PK1 parameterization while the pairing correlation is described by the particle number conservation BCS (FBCS) method recently formulated in the RMF model.
-We show that the FBCS approach plays an essential role in correctly reproducing the experimental results of the fluorine and neon isotopes.
-In addition, we predict $^{39}$Na and $^{40}$Mg to be the last bound neutron-rich nuclei in the sodium and magnesium isotopes.
+A recent experimental breakthrough identified the last bound neutron-rich nuclei in fluorine and neon isotopes.
+Based on this finding, we perform a theoretical study of $Z=9, 10, 11, 12$ isotopes in the relativistic mean field (RMF) model.
+The mean field parameters are assumed from the PK1 parameterization, and the pairing correlation is described by the particle number conservation BCS (FBCS) method recently formulated in the RMF model.
+We show that the FBCS approach plays an essential role in reproducing experimental results of fluorine and neon isotopes.
+Furthermore, we predict $^{39}$Na and $^{40}$Mg to be the last bound neutron-rich nuclei in sodium and magnesium isotopes.

-\section{INTRODUCTION}
+\section{Introduction}

-Properties of neutron-rich nuclei, particularly, the location of the neutron drip line, play an important role not only in understanding nuclear stability with respect to isospin in as yet unexplored regions of the nuclear chart~\cite{Thoennessen_2013}, but also in many related scientific issues of great current interests.
-For instance, the r-process nucleosynthesis of heavy elements in stellar evolution depends crucially on the values of beta decay rates and neutron capture cross sections in very neutron-rich nuclei which do not exist in terrestrial conditions~\cite{Chen:1995nfm,KAJINO2019109,Li2019}, and the masses of neutron-rich nuclei put stringent constraints on the equation of state of neutron-rich nuclear matter, which is key to understanding the properties of neutron stars and supernovae explosions~\cite{Geng:2005yu,Lattimer:2006xb,PhysRevC.88.024308,PhysRevC.88.061302,Hebeler:2013nza}.
+Properties of neutron-rich nuclei, in particular, the location of the neutron drip line, play an important role not only in understanding nuclear stability with respect to the isospin in hereto unexplored regions of the nuclear chart~\cite{Thoennessen_2013}, but also in numerous related scientific issues of current interests.
+For instance, the r-process nucleosynthesis of heavy elements in stellar evolution crucially depends on the values of beta decay rates and neutron capture cross sections in neutron-rich nuclei that do not exist in terrestrial conditions~\cite{Chen:1995nfm,KAJINO2019109,Li2019}.
+The masses of neutron-rich nuclei impose stringent constraints on the equation of state of neutron-rich nuclear matter, which is key to understanding the properties of neutron stars and supernovae explosions~\cite{Geng:2005yu,Lattimer:2006xb,PhysRevC.88.024308,PhysRevC.88.061302,Hebeler:2013nza}.

-With the help of the new generation facilities, such as the Facility for Rare Isotope Beams (FRIB) at Michigan State University and the Radioactive Isotope Beam Factory (RIBF) at RIKEN, studies of nuclei up to extreme isospin symmetry have become possible in the last two decades~\cite{BLANK2008403,RevModPhys.84.567,TANIHATA2013215,refId0}.
-Very recently, at the RIBF, the heaviest fluorine and neon isotopes were determined to be $^{31}$F and $^{34}$Ne~\cite{PhysRevLett.123.212501}, extending the neutron drip line from $Z=8$~\cite{LANGEVIN198571,PhysRevC.41.937,PhysRevC.53.647,TARASOV199764,SAKURAI1999180}, which is determined twenty years ago, up to $Z=10$.
+New generation facilities, such as the Facility for Rare Isotope Beams (FRIB) at Michigan State University and the Radioactive Isotope Beam Factory (RIBF) at RIKEN, have helped in conducting studies of nuclei up to extreme isospin symmetry in the last two decades~\cite{BLANK2008403,RevModPhys.84.567,TANIHATA2013215,refId0}.
+At the RIBF, the heaviest fluorine and neon isotopes were recently determined to be $^{31}$F and $^{34}$Ne~\cite{PhysRevLett.123.212501}, extending the neutron drip line from $Z=8$~\cite{LANGEVIN198571,PhysRevC.41.937,PhysRevC.53.647,TARASOV199764,SAKURAI1999180}, determined twenty years ago, to $Z=10$.